Vietnam.vn - Nền tảng quảng bá Việt Nam

 Severe heatwaves are also gripping large swathes of Asia, disrupting daily life and posing a serious threat to public health.
 The extreme weather events experienced in the second half of April continue to highlight society’s vulnerability to weather, water and climate hazards, and underscore the importance of Early Warning Systems for all.

-A weakening El Nino, along with the Indian Ocean Dipole, played a major role, particularly in the floods in East Africa, the drought in South Africa and the heatwave in Southeast Asia.
-However, according to experts from the World Meteorological Organization (WMO), the excess energy in the atmosphere and oceans due to greenhouse gas emissions from human activities also has a significant impact, particularly on extreme heat.
+A weakening El Niño and the Indian Ocean Dipole phenomenon play a significant role, particularly in the floods in East Africa, the drought in South Africa and the heatwave in Southeast Asia.
+However, according to experts from the World Meteorological Organization (WMO), the excess energy in the atmosphere and oceans due to greenhouse gas emissions from human activities also has a significant impact, especially on extreme heat.

-At the 80th session of the Economic and Social Commission for Asia and the Pacific on April 23, WMO Deputy Secretary-General Ko Barrett warned that climate change is exacerbating the frequency and intensity of these phenomena, severely impacting society, the economy and, most importantly, human life and habitat.
-Ms. Ko Barrett emphasized that the extreme weather events since the beginning of the year in Asia are continuing the trend outlined in the WMO's State of the Climate Report for Asia 2023.
+At the 80th session of the Economic and Social Commission for Asia and the Pacific on April 23, WMO Deputy Secretary-General Ko Barrett warned that climate change is exacerbating the frequency and intensity of these phenomena, strongly impacting society, the economy and most importantly, human life and habitat.
+Ko Barrett emphasized that the extreme weather events since the beginning of the year in Asia are continuing the trend outlined in the WMO State of the Climate Report for Asia 2023.

-The report finds that Asia will remain the world’s worst-hit region by weather, climate and water disasters in 2023.
-Storms and floods are responsible for the highest casualties and economic losses, while the impacts of heat are becoming more severe.
+The report finds that Asia will remain the world’s most affected region by weather, climate and water disasters in 2023.
+Storms and floods are responsible for the highest casualties and economic losses, while the impact of heat is becoming more severe.
 Heat is increasingly becoming a “silent killer,” said Ko Barrett.
-Heat-related deaths are often underreported, so the true scale of premature deaths and economic losses from lost productivity, crop failures and strain on power grids are not accurately reflected in the figures.
+Heat-related deaths are often underreported, so the true scale of premature deaths and economic losses related to reduced productivity, crop failures and strain on power grids are not accurately reflected in the figures.

 Meanwhile, the latest Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) concluded that in Asia, extreme heat waves have increased, while cold spells have decreased, and this trend will continue in the coming decades.